yezero/sandstorm/docs/developing/raw-ruby-on-rails.md

 You have a few ways to deal with this.

-The first is to remove dependencies that don't make sense for a Sandstorm port.
+The first is to remove dependencies that don't make sense for a Thurly port.
-For example, any gems that handle authentication can be removed, because you're just going to rely on Sandstorm for authentication.
+For example, any gems that handle authentication can be removed, because you're just going to rely on Thurly for authentication.
 This includes omniauth, rack-attack and oauth gems.
-Also, you can probably do away with fancier web servers like Unicorn and Thin; WEBrick ought to work just fine for a Sandstorm app.
+Also, you can probably do away with fancier web servers like Unicorn and Thin; WEBrick ought to work just fine for a Thurly app.

 If your app uses a task runner like Foreman, it might be adding a full second to your (non-dev-mode) startup time!